Film Fest Petaluma

 David M. Lorenz, Germany, 5 minutes

-When a couple takes a holiday in Berlin everything might seem perfect on surface but the obsession with selfies can take its toll on any relationship.
+When a couple takes a holiday in Berlin everything might seem perfect on the surface but the obsession with selfies can take its toll on any relationship.

 Omar Al Dakheel, USA, 15 minutes